 Selection of the scholarship recipients will be made by Scholarship America.
 Not all applicants will be selected as recipients.
 In no instance does any ITW officer or employee play a part in any selection of the scholarship recipients.
 Decisions are final.
 All students will be notified of their status in late May.

-Also, as part of your application, one online recommendation by a counselor, advisor, or instructor must be completed on your behalf by 3:00 p.m.
-CT on May 6, 2020.
+Also, as part of your application, one online recommendation by a counselor, advisor, or instructor must be completed on your behalf no later than April 7, 2021 3:00 pm CT.

 Your application is not complete unless all required documents are submitted electronically through the Scholarship America Student Hub.